Personal identity: Relation to solipsism

 Philosophers such as Caspar Hare have argued that the existence of personal identity and existing as oneself and not as someone else implies a form of solipsism.
 Caspar Hare's theories of the metaphysics of self include the theories of egocentric presentism, a form of solipsism introduced by Hare that argues that the experiences of other individuals are not present in the way that one's current perspective is. and perspectival realism, in which things within perceptual awareness have a defining intrinsic property that exists absolutely and not relative to anything.
 Several other philosophers have written reviews of Caspar Hare's theories.

 Vincent Conitzer has argued that there exists a connection between the self and the metaphysics of time.
 He argues that arguments in favor of the A-theory of time are more effective as arguments for the combined position of both A-theory being true and the "I" being metaphysically privileged from other perspectives.

-Digital Identity and the Syndrome of Multiple Bodies

-Recent scholarship has introduced the concept of the "syndrome of multiple bodies," which describes the psychological and social effects of navigating physical and unnecessary related digital activities of a person as a part of person’s dentity, particularly among preadolescents.Children are intentionally convinced by media that their online activities constitute themselves, that is who they are.
-As individuals increasingly contribute results of persnal creativity - natural or deliberately falcified - online, a divergence emerges between the corporeal identity and person’s appearance online.
-This apparance is speculatively accpeted as a "digital body" for the purpose of proving that digital activities constitute the person’s identity.
-This duality can lead to a fragmented sense of identity, where online expressions—often artificially curated and stylized—overshadow actual identities in the immature mind of adolescents, contributing to feelings of alienation and diminished self-worth.
-The phenomenon reflects broader and intentional shifts in how personal identity is deliberately redefined in technologically mediated environments, raising questions about humanity, authenticity, embodiment, and the evolving nature of selfhood in the digital age conducted for the sake of digital manipulation of humans.